 Who is on the board?

-The Board consists of a pool of 10 students (5 residents, 5 commuters) elected by the student body.
+The Board consists of a pool of 10 students.
 For a hearing, members are selected from this pool, by the Advisor, to participate in the hearing.
 Each hearing includes:

 - A student serving as chairperson, who votes only to break a tie.